 There's also a built-in LED light which can be enabled or disabled, but this means the Arlo Ultra can be used as a security light, or provide illumination to assist with capture, another big benefit as a welcome home light.

 There's audio detection and the option to speak through the camera too, which adds another layer of security, although the sound quality is rather weak and we can't see that outdoors anyone would hear your crackly rasping.
-Audio detection is a lot more useful though.
+Audio detection is a lot more useful though in remote areas.

 Arlo works with Alexa and Google Assistant, too, meaning you can view camera feeds on other devices, like an Amazon Echo Show.
 You can, after a fashion, enable and disable the cameras using voice, but we've always found this to be pretty troublesome.